-1. Each Contracting Party shall allow fair and equal opportunity for the designated airlines of both Contracting Parties to compete freely in providing the international air transport governed by this Agreement.

-2. Each Contracting Party shall allow each designated airline to determine the frequency and capacity of the agreed services it offers on the specified routes based upon its commercial considerations in the marketplace as agreed from time to time between the Aeronautical Authorities of both Contracting Parties.
-Consistent with this right, neither Contracting Party shall unilaterally limit the volume of traffic, frequency or regularity of service, or the aircraft type or types operated by the airlines designated by the other Contracting Party, except as may be required for customs, technical, operational, air traffic management safety, environmental or health protection reasons under uniform conditions consistent with Article 15 of the Convention.

-3. Airlines designated by a Contracting Party may be required to submit their flight schedules for approval to the aeronautical authorities of the other Contracting Party at least thirty (30) days before the proposed date of their introduction.
+- 1. Each Contracting Party shall allow fair and equal opportunity for the designated airlines of both Contracting Parties to compete in providing the international air transport governed by this Agreement. - 2.
+Each Contracting Party shall allow each designated airline to determine the frequency and capacity of the international air transport it offers based upon commercial considerations in the marketplace.
+Consistent with this right, neither Contracting Party shall unilaterally limit the volume of traffic, frequency or regularity of service, or the aircraft type or types operated by the airlines designated by the other Contracting Party, except as may be required for customs, technical, operational, air traffic management safety, environmental or health protection reasons or unless otherwise provided for in this Agreement. - 3.
+Airlines designated by a Contracting Party may be required to submit their flight schedules for approval to the aeronautical authorities of the other Contracting Party at least thirty (30) days before the proposed date of their introduction.
 The same procedure shall apply to any modification thereof.

 In special cases this time limit may be reduced subject to the consent of the said authorities.

-4. Neither Contracting Party shall allow its designated airline or airlines, either in conjunction with any other airline or airlines or separately, to abuse market power in a way which has or is likely or intended to have the effect of severely weakening a competitor or excluding a competitor from a route specified under this Agreement.
-5. Each Contracting Party shall take all appropriate action within its jurisdictions to eliminate all forms of discrimination and anti-competitive or predatory practices in the exercise of the rights and entitlements set out in this Agreement.
+- 4. Neither Contracting Party shall allow its designated airline or airlines, either in conjunction with any other airline or airlines or separately, to abuse market power in a way which has or is likely or intended to have the effect of severely weakening a competitor or excluding a competitor from a route. - 5.
+Neither Contracting Party shall provide or permit state subsidy or support for or to its designated airline or airlines in such way that would adversely affect the fair and equal opportunity of the airlines of the other Contracting Party to compete in providing international air transportation.